A Comparison of Different Methods to Adjust Survival Curves for Confounders

 \subsection{Propensity Score Matching}

 Another well known method is propensity score matching.
 Instead of using the propensity scores to construct weights for each observation, a new sample is constructed by matching patients with similar propensity scores.
 The new matched sample can subsequently be analysed using standard methods.
 Slightly different methods for creating adjusted survival curves from matched data have been proposed \parencite{Winnett2002, Galimberti2002, Austin2014, Austin2020}.
-We roughly follow the method described in \textcite{Austin2014} and use the following three steps: (1) estimation of the propensity score, (2) matching patients with similar scores and (3) using a simple stratified Kaplan-Meier estimator on the matched sample.
+We roughly follow the method described in Austin \parencite{Austin2014} and use the following three steps: (1) estimation of the propensity score, (2) matching patients with similar scores and (3) using a simple stratified Kaplan-Meier estimator on the matched sample.
+We used the algorithm of \textcite{Sekhon2011} with an euclidean distance and allowing both replacement and ties.
 If the propensity scores are correctly estimated and the algorithm used for matching the patients is appropriate, the resulting estimates of the survival curves are unbiased \parencite{Austin2014}.
 Propensity Score Matching has, however, been shown to be less efficient than IPTW and the G-Formula in other aspects of the analysis of time-to-event data \parencite{Borgne2016, Austin2016}.